 The reason for this is that if you just write about a very broad topic, you will not have any rabid fans waiting to read what you post next.
-You will be too broad and basic.
-The more specific you get, the better.
+You

 For example, a blog writing about men’s style sounds neat.
 But trust me, there’s so much competition that your blog will get swallowed alive.
 Instead, narrow it down to something you’re really passionate about.
 How about men’s basketball sneakers.
 Now there’s a topic you can dominate!

 If you have knowledge and passion about that topic (or whichever specific one you chose) then anybody looking for information on that topic on Google will surely choose your site.
 Since your site would be devoted 100% to that one specific topic, Google will indeed give you a preferable ranking for that keyword search.
 And as I’m sure you know, getting good Google traffic equals getting possible ad revenue and/or sales.